Nigeria Airways Flight 357

-Nigeria Airways Flight 357 was a scheduled domestic passenger flight from Yola Airport in Yola to Murtala Muhammed International Airport in Lagos, with stops at Yakubu Gowon Airport in Jos and Kaduna International Airport in Kaduna.
-On 13 November 1995, the Boeing 737-2F9, during its second leg of the flight from Jos to Kaduna, suffered a runway overrun accident at Kaduna Airport, leading to a fire that destroyed the aircraft.
+Nigeria Airways Flight 357 was a scheduled Nigeria Airways domestic passenger flight from Yola Airport in Yola to Murtala Muhammed International Airport in Lagos, with stops at Yakubu Gowon Airport in Jos and Kaduna International Airport in Kaduna.
+On 13 November 1995, the Boeing 737-200, during its second leg of the flight from Jos to Kaduna, suffered a runway overrun accident at Kaduna Airport, leading to a fire that destroyed the aircraft.
 All 14 crew members survived, while 11 of the 124 passengers died.

-Background
+Aircraft

-The aircraft was a Boeing 737-2F9 registered in Nigerian registration code 5N-AUA.
-The aircraft was equipped with 2 Pratt & Whitney Canada engines.
-It was manufactured on 14 October 1982.
-Manufactured in Renton, U.S.A and had a construction number of 22985, it was first flown on 11 February 1983.
-The aircraft had the airframe time of 22,375.40 hours.
+The aircraft was a Boeing 737-2F9 registered with Nigerian aircraft registration 5N-AUA.
+The aircraft was equipped with 2 Pratt & Whitney Canada JT8D-15 engines.
+It was manufactured in 1983, and had airframe time of 22,375.40 hours.